We’ve known this for many years:

 Staying socially engaged with a wide circle of friends and relatives may help maintain human beings’ thinking skills and slow cognitive decline as they age.

 A newly released report co-sponsored by AARP and the Global Council on Brain Health and cited by United Press International discusses the role that senior communities play in fostering social connections and how maintaining close relationships promotes both physical and psychological well-being.
 In addition, the report addresses the social benefits of older adults having pets and how social networks like Facebook help them stay connected, as well.
 A separate AARP consumer poll found that nearly 40 percent of adults age 40-plus say they lack social connections and that it is impacting their brain health as a result.

 So, what’s your capacity for growth?
-Check out the Center for Enrichment page on our website for the latest catalog of courses being offered March 6 to June 5 which includes guest speakers, book club, writer’s group, T’ai Chi, Zumba, courses on history, current events, music, TED Talks, art, technology support, and so much more!
-Or, call us at 414-546-7990.
+Check out the Center for Enrichment page on our website for the latest catalog of courses OR click below.
+Courses and presentations include guest speakers, book club, writer’s group, T’ai Chi, Zumba, history, art, spirituality, water fitness, current events, and so much more!
+Want to become a member or a volunteer instructor?
+Call us at 414-546-7990.